THERAAB/nix-homelab/README.md

 - You probably don't have my sops keys (shoutout to my FBI agent!)

 ### Download NixOS
-- Grab the GNOME installer from the [NixOS Downlaods Page](https://nixos.org/download.html#nix-install-linux)
+- Grab the GNOME installer from the [NixOS Downloads Page](https://nixos.org/download.html#nix-install-linux)
 - Copy it onto a flash drive (I recommend [Ventoy](https://www.ventoy.net/en/index.html) for this)
 - Boot into flash drive